gryphern/USDA-CIG-Wildlife/Animating-The-Dead/readme.md

-Here is a readme for Seth to mess with.

 What do we want to include?

 All relevant PS Macros + Brushes + Patterns + base stick/moss/shadow elements + All bits of code for randomzation in AEE + Code for data prep + processing in GC & on CMD